lgatto/TeachingMaterial/raw/README.md

 ```

 Using the `readMSdata` or `readMSdata2` functions, passing one or more
-raw data filenames as input, we create an `MSnExp` object.
+raw data file names as input, we create an `MSnExp` object.

 ```r